eclab/edisyn/README.md

 Now you should be able to run Edisyn.
 Let me know if this all works.

+#### If Edisyn bombs in OS X on selecting a patch editor...

+You may have installed the MMJ (MIDI Java) library in the past, which is now obsolete.
+Look in /Library/Java/Extensions/ or in \[Your Home Directory\]/Library/Java/Extensions for the files **mmj.jar** or **libmmj.jnilib**.
+If you find them, remove them from the directory and try again.

 ### Installation and Running on Windows